jmafoster1/efsm-sal/README.md

 ## Cloning
 This repository makes reference to several submodules.
 When cloning this repository, you should do so with the `--recursive` option, i.e. `git clone --recursive https://github.com/jmafoster1/efsm-sal.git`

+## Building
+You can build the jars from source by simply running `make` or `make build` from within the `efsm-sal` top level directory.
+This will compile the sources and create a directory called `jars` in which to place the compiled `.jar` files for the three utilities.
+These can then be run with `java -jar jars/jarname.jar`, in which `jarname` is one of the three tools listed below.
+Of course, this requires Java to be installed on your computer.

+## Precompiled JARs
+Instead of building from the source code, you can simply download precompiled jar files by clicking on "releases".

 ## Prerequisites
 ### SAL
 Our toolset is designed to work with the [Symbolic Analysis Laboratory (SAL)](http://sal.csl.sri.com/) model checker.
 You need to have this installed on your system.
 Full installation instructions can be found [here](http://sal.csl.sri.com/download.shtml).